FLAIROx/JaxMARL/README.md

 <h2 name="install" id="install">Installation 🧗 </h2>

 Before installing, ensure you have the correct [JAX version](https://github.com/google/jax#installation) for your hardware accelerator.
-The JaxMARL envrionments can be installed directly from PyPi:
+The JaxMARL environments can be installed directly from PyPi:

 ```
 pip install jaxmarl